 Wise Steps helps people in Tyne and Wear to transform their lives with funding from the Big Lottery Fund and the European Social Fund.
 The project provides one to one tailored support to help people take positive steps towards work.

 Wise Steps is a partnership of local organisations led by the Wise Group.
-Wise Steps is a truly collaborative project, bringing together local partners with a range of skills and knowledge to help people across Tyne and Wear take positive steps towards work.
+It is a truly collaborative project, bringing together local partners with a range of skills and knowledge to help people across Tyne and Wear. to increase their job prospects and improve their wellbeing.

 You will receive one to one support from a coach.
 Together you will look at the personal challenges you may face in finding a job.
 Wise Steps will help increase life skills, build your confidence, help you manage your money better, and make you ready for work.